Airbus loses bid to use French blocking law in Qatar row | Law-Order

 Now, the two sides must provide each other with thousands of pages of documents as their dispute heads towards a rare London aerospace trial in mid-2023, barring an elusive settlement.
 Airbus says it is prevented from directly handing over documents sought by Qatar Airways by a 1968 law that stops French companies from handing over sensitive economic details to foreign courts, without a special mechanism in place.

 The planemaker applied to a UK judge for permission to appoint a special commissioner responsible for transmitting the documents to Qatar Airways, something it had already done to assist UK authorities during a bribery investigation.
-"Failing to set up such a conduit would expose Airbus to criminal charges in France," the planemaker said.
+Airbus said that failing to set up such a conduit would expose the company to criminal charges in France.

 "This is not something entirely novel, weird or wacky that we are proposing," its lawyer Rupert Allen told a division of the High Court in an online hearing on Friday.
 Judge David Waksman, however, rejected the request, awarding costs to Qatar Airways.